ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

 * 8. Read operations with AccessMode::wait_for_new_data:
   * 8.1 Since the transfer is initiated by the device side in this case, the transfer is asynchronous to the read operation.
-  * 8.2 The backend fills any received values into a queue, from which the read()/readNonBlocking() operations will obtain the value.
+  * 8.2 The backend fills any received values into the ChimeraTK::TransferElement::_readQueue, from which the read()/readNonBlocking() operations will obtain the value.
     * 8.2.1 If the queue is full, the last written value will be overwritten.
     * 8.2.2 The backend may fill a ChimeraTK::detail::DiscardValueException to the queue, which has the same effect on the application side as if no entry was filled to the queue. (*)
   * 8.3 Runtime errors like broken connections are reported by the backend by pushing ChimeraTK::runtime_error exceptions into the queue.
 The exception will then be obtained by the read operation in place of a value.